 Live with art 24/7!
 There are more and more housing options than ever in the Dallas Arts District.
 Among the high- and mid-rise living options, the Lionel Morrison-designed One Arts Plaza and the crowning jewel of the Arts District, the 42-story tall Scott Johnson-designed Museum Tower.

 The two buildings are on opposite ends of the district, with One Arts Plaza bounding the southeast end of the Dallas Arts District, and Museum Tower, the 15th tallest building in the Dallas skyline, at the southwest end.

-While there are few restaurant and shopping choices in the area, save for the epicurean-level first floor at One Arts Plaza, you'll find plenty of culture and tons to do.
-You can take in a show at any one of the gorgeous venues, or head over to Klyde Warren Park for a game of frisbee and lunch from a food truck.
+The restaurant choices are broadening, from the epicurean-level first floor at One Arts Plaza to new establishments springing up around Klyde Warren Park.
+Then there are the food trucks.
+In the Dallas Arts District, you'll find plenty of culture and non-stop activity.
+You can take in a show at any one of the gorgeous venues, enhance your brain at any one of the art galleries, or head over to Klyde Warren Park for a game of frisbee and lunch.
 Since the park's opening, more and more restaurants and shops are migrating from nearby Uptown to the Arts District area.

 Of course, if you live at Museum Tower, you have a Concierge staff at your disposal and always happy to arrange food delivery from selected local restaurants.

 The Dallas Arts District is quickly becoming the most coveted neighborhood for anyone who wants to live in a growing, vibrant art center, right in one of the world's greatest cities.